sumberg/kex_japan_2018/report/report.md

 This chapter provides an introduction of what legacy hardware means, and also discusses how legacy hardware is used in modern systems and particularly how old hardware is still used to create and produce retro-sounding music.
 It also introduces a hobby project that sparked the idea for this research.
 The second part of this chapter discusses some earlier work related to the research problem, and work that was used as a basis for the communication methods designed for this research.

 ## Legacy
-Legacy is a term used in computing to mean "of, relating to, or being a previous or outdated computer system" [@Webster_legacy].
-This could, for example, be computer systems or components that might have had a widespread usage or been considered a standard in the past, but are no longer manufactured or maintained by the producer.
+Legacy is a term used in computing to mean "of, relating to, or being a previous or outdated computer system".[@Webster_legacy] This could, for example, be computer systems or components that might have had a widespread usage or been considered a standard in the past, but are no longer manufactured or maintained by the producer.

 ## Trackers and the Chiptunes scene